Sarah-Elfanty/hypernews-portal/README.md

 # hypernews-portal

+Jetbrains academy project:-
-creating a news portal where you can view news articles, add articles, with a search feature using django
+Creating a news portal where you can view news articles, add articles, with a search feature using django